Addison Mizner: Bankruptcy

 Nothing was ever repaid of the last three loans.
 Mizner himself was hurt financially.
 He was not noted for his business acumen, and a recent biographer qualifies him as "naïve" and "in denial", but with no intention to defraud.
 No one has ever described Mizner as greedy or motivated by prospects of financial gain.
-Members of his board, it was learned after banking records were unsealed over sixty years later, were engaged in criminal embezzlement through their partnership in the Palm Beach Savings Bank.
-Mizner knew nothing of this and would have been horrified if he had learned of it.
+Members of his board, it was learned after banking records were unsealed more than sixty years later, were engaged in criminal embezzlement through their partnership in the Palm Beach Savings Bank.
+Mizner apparently knew nothing of this and would likely have been horrified if he had learned of it.

 Mizner Industries was declared bankrupt four months after Mizner's death in 1933.
-Among other things, the company stopped paying federal tax and county property tax after 1928.
+The company had stopped paying federal tax and county property tax after 1928.
 The company emerged from the bankruptcy reorganization and continued operations.

 Late career

 In 1927 Mizner built a house for John R. Bradley called Casa Serena in Colorado Springs.
 Several of Mizner's friends got together in 1928 to publish a folio monograph of his work.
 It was entitled Florida Architecture of Addison Mizner and featured 185 photographs of homes by Frank Geisler.
 Paris Singer contributed an introduction and Ida M. Tarbell wrote the text.
 There was also an "Edición Imperial", limited to 100 copies, a leather-bound, gold-tooled version with slipcase cover.
 This brought Mizner several commissions but they came to a stop with the beginning of the world depression.
 "With neither prospects nor money, [he] was sadly forced to rely on financial support from friends [such as] Irving Berlin and Edward Moore."

 The one exception was the extensive Dieterich estate, 'Casa Bienvenida' (Welcome House), on Park Lane in Montecito near Santa Barbara, California.
 He designed and directed its creation from 1929 to 1930.
 The significant new Mediterranean Revival estate's budget was unhindered by the Wall Street crash of 1929.
 The naturalistic landscape and formal gardens were designed by atmospheric painter and landscape designer Lockwood de Forest Jr. (1850–1932).
 His water channels are replicas of those at Villa Lante at Bagnaia, near Viterbo in the Italian Tuscany region.
 Mizner integrated the principal indoor and outdoor rooms by a cloistered arcade with slender columns on three sides of a large courtyard.
 He linked that to the inclined axis with a pavilion in the form of a Palladian arch on a terraced stone pedestal at the vista terminus.
 Casa Bienvenida is extant and well maintained to the present day.

 The Spanish revival style here draws its forms and elements from medieval sources.
 Mizner used many high art details not generally found in this area ... while maintaining the Santa Barbara characteristic of pure design.